Get 80% off your plan for your first 6 months.*

 Income tax = Taxable income x Tax rate

-You may need to use several tax rates when calculating progressive income taxes – see the example below.
+You may need to apply several tax rates when calculating progressive income taxes.
+See the examples below.

-Taxable income (revenue – expenses) x Tax rate
+Taxable profits (revenue minus expenses) x Main rate

 If the company distributes after-tax profits to its owners, they'll need to declare that income on their personal tax return as well.